Dear coffee lovers

 (Source: J.Hoffman, The World Atlas of Coffee )

-The three coffees of this month (the first two for those of you who signed up for the “light” plan) are all from the Western department of Copan, named after the city of Copan, famous for its Mayan ruins.
+The two coffees of this month are from the Western department of Copan, named after the city of Copan, famous for its Mayan ruins.
 This region, which borders Guatemala, with altitudes ranging from 1000m to 1500m produces some of the best coffees of all Central America.
+The most striking thing of the Copan Mayan ruins is the symbiotic link between centennial trees and the

 Nordhavn Coffee Roasters